 What your kids can do in after-school activities

-Different boarding schools offer different levels of after-school and weekend activities, but those in the countryside tend to take advantage of the beautiful Swiss nature, with activities like hiking, horseback riding or skiing.
+Different boarding schools offer different levels of after-school and weekend activities.
+Those in the countryside tend to take advantage of the beautiful Swiss nature, with activities like hiking, horseback riding, or skiing.

 Saint-Charles offers diverse sporting and cultural clubs, like choir and theatre, as well as excursions.
 They have a cinema on campus and wide-ranging activities like horseback riding, bowling and laser tag in the area.
-Brilliantmont also offers a wide range of activities that are physical (football, volleyball, tennis, swimming, spinning, yoga, etc.), creative (drawing, photography, cooking, drama, rock band, etc.) or community-service based (Model UN, Habitat for Humanity).
+Brilliantmont also offers a wide range of activities that are physical, creative, or community-service based.
 The American School in Switzerland (TASIS) likewise offers Model UN experience, as well as activities like yearbook, a student newspaper, and theatre productions.
-Le Rosey, a boarding school that famously boasts two different campuses depending on the time of year, with winter afternoons at the mountain campus reserved for winter sports.
+Le Rosey, a boarding school with two campuses depending on the time of year, with winter afternoons at the mountain campus reserved for winter sports.